 All of these negative events can be avoided by eating less, eating better and exercising more.
+It turns out that diet and exercise, along with weight reduction are the ultimate preventive health initiatives possible.
 Remember, it is your life and it is your health - and it is your choice.